MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-psetup_dma_engine_with_bdl.md

 #### - isr [in]

 Function pointer to the caller's ISR.
 If the caller sets the interrupt-on-completion (IOC) bit in one or more of the buffer descriptors in the BDL, the HD Audio bus driver calls the ISR each time an IOC interrupt occurs on the stream.
 This parameter is a function pointer of type HDAUDIO_BDL_ISR, which is defined in the following Remarks section.

+#### - callbackContext [in]

+Specifies a context value that the HD Audio bus driver passes to the ISR.

+#### - streamID [out]

+Retrieves the stream identifier.
+This parameter points to a caller-allocated UCHAR variable into which the routine writes the stream identifier that it assigns to the stream.

+#### - fifoSize [out]

+Retrieves the DMA engine's FIFO size in bytes.
+This parameter points to a caller-allocated UINT variable into which the routine writes the FIFO size.

 ## -returns